 The city also emphasized the development of active transportation, with:

-• the creation of 10,000 temporary bicycle parking spaces around competition venues
+• The creation of 10,000 temporary bicycle parking spaces around competition venues

 These initiatives have the dual effect of facilitating access to Olympic facilities, while at the same time linking local sporting activities to this international competition.